christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 figurative forms, particularly humans and plants, while hewing to his characteristic freehand aesthetic.

-Cohen progressed through a series of programming languages: at first Fortran, then C, and eventually Lisp.
+Cohen progressed through a series of programming languages: first Fortran, then C, and eventually Lisp.
 He used plotters to realize works on paper, and invented assorted hardware devices, including a mechanical 'turtle' that could steer itself around a paper surface, and even a prototype painting machine that could apply color with brushes directly.[^cohen2002] Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

 [TK - AARON's reception and Cohen's success as an artist]